• Home

 EDUCATION

-PhD, The CUNY Graduate Center, Ecology, Evolutionary Biology, and Behavior, fall 2018–fall 2024
+PhD, The CUNY Graduate Center, Ecology, Evolutionary Biology, and Behavior, 2024

 • Thesis: Variability in associations among seabirds and marine mammals: Causes and consequences (https://academicworks.cuny.edu/gc_etds/5974/)